nhoizey/nicolas-hoizey.com/src/links/2024/09/11/how-to-monetize-a-blog/index.md

 🤣

-Seriously, go read these advices and try not to [*ROFL].
+Seriously, go read these advices and try not to ROFL.

 *[ROFL]: [Rolling On Floor Laughing](https://www.urbandictionary.com/define.php?term=ROFL)